 Read on to learn more about how different colours and tones make us feel and what we associate each with.
 We’ve split the main colours into three groups; warm colours, cool colours and neutral colours.

-Red is one of the most “physical” colours out there, mainly for its immediate connotations towards blood, but this also leads it to represent love and passion.
+Red is one of the most “physical” colours.
+Known mainly for its immediate connotations towards blood, but this also leads it to represent love and passion.
 The colour also has a strong connection to warnings, with road signs across the globe utilising the colour.
 This has also gravitated its way into web design with a large proportion of error warnings utilising red hues.

 Orange can be used to represent youth and happiness, a powerful colour which can help to display confidence and enthusiasm.
-All in all, orange is a fun and energetic hue.
-In comparison to this, the colour can also be used to represent ignorance and instability.
+In short, orange is a fun and energetic hue.
+In contrast to this, orange can also be used to represent ignorance and instability.

 Yellow is another emotional colour representing creativity and energy.
 It can create a feeling of optimism and give a boost of freshness to a design.
 In contrast to this, it can often have medical connotations, being used to represent cowardice (Yellow-bellied) and has a strong connection with warning and hazard signs.

 Green has immediate connotations with nature and works extremely well to display environmental friendliness.
-On the flip side to this, green is also the colour of envy and jealousy, although it is nature that will always have the strongest connection to this colour.
+Green is also the colour of envy and jealousy, although nature will always have the strongest connection to this colour.

 Blue is known to represent intelligence and trust.
-The colour can create a calm atmosphere and is also often strongly connected to faith and religion.
-This “smart” colour is one of the most used colours on the web, with some of the worlds biggest digital brands using it as the main colour within their design after greys and blacks.
+The colour can create a calm atmosphere and is often associated to faith and religion.
+This “smart” colour is one of the most used colours on the web.
+In fact, it is the main colour used by some of the worlds biggest digital brands, after greys and blacks.

 Purple has a strong connection to royalty, along with conveying wisdom.
-It is also a soothing colour, with a calming effect, which explains why it is often seen used on beauty products.
+It is a soothing colour, with a calming effect, explaining why it is often seen on beauty products.

 Black has so many connotations.
-It can create a sense of class and formality and is often used with fashion brands as it works well with almost all other colours.
-Being a dark colour, black also has many negative connotations and can be seen as an evil colour and is used to represent death.
+It can create a sense of class and formality, often used with fashion brands as it works well with almost all other colours.
+Black also has many negative connotations and can be seen as an evil colour and is used to represent death.